itu-devops/itu-minitwit-docker-swarm-teraform/README.md

 We have a few options in terms of scaling the deployment:
 * We can scale the deployment vertically by increasing the size of the droplet vms the cluster is running on, by editing the terraform file `minitwit_swarm_cluster.tf` and increasing the `size` key in the droplet resources.
 This would allow us to scale the minitwit stack by adding more containers for each cluster node.
-* We can scale the deployment horizontally by increaing the number of nodes in the cluster, by changing the number of `count` key in terraform file.
+* We can scale the deployment horizontally by increasing the number of nodes in the cluster, by changing the number of the `count` key in the terraform file.
 * Finally we can scale the minitwit stack horizontally by increasing the number of replicas of each service in the stack.
 We do this by changing the integer value of the `replicas` key in the stack file `stack/minitwit_stack.yml` and uploading it to the swarm leader, and updating the running stack to the new desired state.

 ## Let's scale the cluster up

-By default the cluster will initialze with one leader, 2 managers and 3 workers, so 6 total nodes.
+By default the cluster will initialize with one leader, 2 managers and 3 workers, so 6 total nodes.
 Let's increase that.

 Edit the `minitwit_swarm_cluster.tf` file with your favourite text editor.
-Then change the worker count from 3 to 5 (line 124).
+Then change the worker count from 3 to 5 (line 135).

 Source the secrets file `source secrets`, in order to load the `do_token` variable into your shell, you can also simply paste it when prompted in the next command.